maphew/zadam-trilium-wiki/Synchronization.md

-Trilium is offline-first note taking application - when you use the desktop application, all the data is stored locally, but you also have an option to set up synchronization to the server instance.
+Trilium is offline-first note-taking application - when you use the desktop application, all the data is stored locally, but you also have an option to set up synchronization to the server instance.
 When you add another desktop client, you can get to star-shaped topology:

 [[images/star-topology.png]]